BeaverDevelop/Zal3nAC/README.md

-# Zal3nAC
+# Zal3nAC | An autoclicker created in Python.

-An autoclicker created in Python.
+# You can download the .EXE version in the "Realeses" tab, on the right on the website.